Website Manager

 • The goal is to create parity among the teams.

-5. Practice Locations:
+5. Practice Locations

 • Juniors teams typically practice at either Greenlake or Lower Woodland Field #1.

-Seniors Division
+Senior Division

 The Senior Division is designed for players league age 15 and 16.
 Here are the key details about this division:

-1. Field Size:
+1. Field Size

 • Seniors play on a 90-foot diamond, providing a more challenging and authentic baseball experience.

-2. Minimum Play Requirements:
+2. Minimum Play Requirements

 • As in other divisions, there are minimum play requirements to ensure fair participation for all players.

-3. Competition and District Play:
+3. Competition and District Play

 • North Central teams compete against other teams from our district.